-February: By mid February, my lung capacity had improved immensely, from an average peak-flow of 310 – 350 litres per minute, before Serrapeptase, to an average of 490 – 560 litres per minute.
+February: By mid-February, my lung capacity had improved immensely, from an average peak-flow of 310 – 350 litres per minute, before Serrapeptase, to an average of 490 – 560 litres per minute.

 Throughout this time, I reduced my prescription medication to almost nothing, but I still had most of it available, should I need it.

-I also started enjoying fresh fruit and also fresh fruit and vegetable juice (an acquired taste) for the first time in many years.
+I also started enjoying fresh fruit and fresh fruit and vegetable juice (an acquired taste) for the first time in many years.

-March: By mid March, after the dramatic developments in my improving health during the first few weeks of My Serrapeptase Adventure, things settled down a little.
+March: By mid-March, after the dramatic developments in my improving health during the first few weeks of My Serrapeptase Adventure, things settled down a little.
 Although the drama was exciting, I enjoyed being able to assume that I would feel well and healthy rather than having to hope that I would be able to make it through the day.

 My lung function continued to be excellent, with my peak flow being consistently above 530 litres per minute.
 My heart rate remained stable, and my energy levels were good.

-The only major new development I noticed was not dramatic, or quick.
-Since having surgery in 1984, I have had red keloid (raised, irregular) type scarring, which simply refused to be reduced.
+The only significant new development I noticed was not dramatic, or quick.
+Since having surgery in 1984, I have had red keloid (raised, irregular) type scarring, which just refused to be reduced.
 Now, nearly 22 years later, these scars appeared to be fading in colour and smoothing out a little.
 I had no way of knowing how effective Serrapeptase would eventually be, but I was amazed to see any improvement at all, after such a long time.

-April: Since My Serrapeptase Adventure began in January 2006, interest from around the world continued to grow.
-The first hint of worldwide media coverage came on February 22nd, 2006.
-When Robert Redfern of Naturally Healthy Publications, appeared on a radio talk show, in the United States, called , he was taking his regular part in a phone-in.
+April:My Serrapeptase Adventure began in January 2006, interest from around the world continued to grow.
+The first hint of worldwide media coverage came on 22nd February 2006.
+When Robert Redfern of Naturally Healthy Publications, appeared on a radio talk show, in the United States, called The Power Hour, he was taking his regular part in a phone-in.

-On April 11th, I had the pleasure of speaking with Joyce Riley, host ofRadio Show.
+On 11th April, I had the pleasure of speaking with Joyce Riley, host of The Power Hour Radio Show.